Skip to main content

 WHAT WOULD IMPROVE CERTAINTY

-• →Open the snap-back case to inspect the movement caliber and observe for water intrusion or rust.
+• →Have a watchmaker open the case to verify the movement caliber and check for a signed Breitling bridge.

 WATCH MARKET VALUE